-If you have an investment in certain PIEs that use their investor's prescribed investor rate (PIR) to calculate the PIE's income tax, you're required to use the 28% PIR for the 2022 income year.
+If you have an investment in certain PIEs that use their investor's prescribed investor rate (PIR) to calculate the PIE's income tax, you're required to use the 28% PIR for the 2024 income year.
 This will mean that the income does not get included in your tax return.
+If you don't use this rate the PIE income is included in your taxable income in your tax return and taxed at your basic tax rate.
+You'll need to attach details to the return.